ClickHouse Configuration

 -f values-ha.yaml

-After deploy you should see ClickHouse pods, the chi resource, and if enabled the Keeper pod:
+After deployment, the ClickHouse pods, the chi resource and, if activated, the Keeper pod should appear:

-Verify ClickHouse sees the cluster and all nodes:
+Verify that ClickHouse recognizes the cluster and all nodes:

 -o jsonpath='{.items[0].metadata.name}')